mend/renovate-ce-ee/docs/api.md

 A subset of APIs are available on the Community Edition, which is why we have split the specifications, so a Community user is able to clearly see which APIs they have available to them.

+For a workflow oriented guide to enterprise worker queue management and routing, see [Worker queues](./worker-queues.md).

 ## Enabling APIs via environment variables

 When starting the Renovate Server, the APIs are not enabled by default, and must be enabled through environment variables.